alannahharnden/linux-project-biol668/README.md

 # Linux / Bash Script Project - BIOL 668

 ## Description
-This is a completed Bash scripting / Linux project for the BIOL 668 course taught by DSK at San Diego State.
+This is a completed Bash scripting / Linux project for the BIOL 668 course taught by Dr. Scott Kelley at San Diego State.

 - Required Files: